jakebrokaw/jakebrokaw.github.io/about.md

     <span class="tofu-main__bio--comment">
       // Personal stuff
     </span>
-    After meeting in San Fransisco, my wife and I have lived in three different states in the past three years.
+    After meeting in California, my wife and I have lived in three different states in the past four years.
 I love the experience of living in a city and making it home for a year before going on to explore somewhere new.
 My favorite nights consist of drinking hot tea and reading a good book on philosophy.
 My greatest weakness is rooting for the <a href="/did-the-browns-win">Cleveland Browns</a>.
   </p>
 </div>
 <p>